andela-technology/qualified-docs/content/creating-content/challenges/guides/full-stack.md

 Drafting instructions early in the development process can provide insight into scoping your challenges.
 If instructions begin to feel heavy and complex, it may be time to narrow the scope or break the challenge into multiple parts.

 ### Mocking the back-end
-Since the back-end (database and server) will be completely inaccessible in Web Preview as well as in the Node testing environment we use to validate front-end code (whether it be React, Vue, Angular, AngularJS or vanilla JS/HTML5), mocking these services is a reliable and efficient (from an execution time perspective) solution.
+Since the back-end (database and server) will be completely inaccessible in Web Preview as well as in the Node testing environment used to validate front-end code (whether it be React, Vue, Angular, AngularJS or vanilla JS/HTML5), mocking these services is a reliable and efficient (from an execution time perspective) solution.

-In many cases, mocks can be shared between the Web Preview feature and the Node test suite, but keep in mind Web Preview and the Node tests are different environments that happen to use the same code.
+In many cases, mocks can be shared between the Web Preview feature and the Node test suite.
+For example, in a web application with mocked HTTP responses, the same mocks may work in a Jest test suite running on our server as well as in mocked `fetch` calls specific to the Web Preview running on the client.

-If the back-end is mocked in support of a front-end challenge, it's generally a good idea to mention this to the candidate explicitly in the instructions to promote transparency.
+If a back-end is mocked in support of a front-end challenge, it's generally a good idea to mention this to the candidate explicitly in the instructions to promote transparency.
 Making mock files visible and read-only is a common strategy.

+### Prefer APIs to server-side rendering
+APIs are a more natural fit for Qualified than server-rendered apps, although both are supported.
+The code runner offers HTML5 capabilities but Web Preview will be unavailable for server-side challenges.
+Making the front-end a single-page app and the back-end a JSON API makes it easy to maximize the advantages of each.

 ### Alternatives to mocking
 Writing mocks for large APIs can be time-consuming and may not be suitable for all use cases, particularly highly dynamic services.